Decomposition of jacobians of generalized Fermat curves: Introduction

 where $\pi_{T}:X_{n} \to X_{T}$ is the natural projection and $\varphi$ is an isogeny.
 Moreover, \begin{enumerate} \item If $n-|T |$ is even, then $JX_{T}^{-}$ is trivial; and if $n-|T|=2m+1$, then $\dim JX_{T}^{-}=m$. \item For $1 \leq m \leq \left\lfloor \frac{n-1}{2} \right\rfloor$, there are exactly $n+1 \choose 2m+2$ summands of dimension m. \item Each factor is a Prym-Tyurin variety of exponent $2^{n-3}$ with respect to $X_{n}$. \item The kernel of the isogeny $\varphi$ is of order $(2^{n-3})^{g_{n}}$. \end{enumerate} \end{theorem}

-In this article we study which of these properties on Humbert-Edge curves can be extended to generalized Fermat curves of type $(n,k)$, for $k$ a prime number.
-We give an extension of the decomposition part of Theorem \ref{thmproceedings1} for such curves, cf.~Theorem \ref{maintheo1} here below.
-By contrast, we prove that Theorem \ref{thmproceedings1} part $(4)$ does not hold for $k\geq 5$ a prime number.
-Indeed, we prove that in such a case none of the factors in the decomposition is a Prym-Tyurin variety.
+In this article, we study which of these properties on Humbert-Edge curves can be extended to generalized Fermat curves of type $(n,p)$, for $p$ a prime number.
+We give an extension of the decomposition part of \cref{thmproceedings1} for such curves, cf.~\cref{maintheo1} here below.
+In contrast, we prove that part \eqref{item Prym-Tyurin} of \cref{thmproceedings1} does not hold for $p\geq 5$, a prime number.
+Indeed, we prove that in such a case, none of the factors in the decomposition is a Prym-Tyurin variety.
+We also compute the number of elliptic curves appearing in the decomposition of the jacobian of some generalized Fermat curves.

-A decomposition as in our Theorem \ref{maintheo1} was presented by Carvacho, Hidalgo and Quispe in \cite[Theorem 4.4]{carvachohidalgoquispe}.
+A decomposition comparable to the one we give in \cref{maintheo1} was presented by Carvacho, Hidalgo, and Quispe in \cite[Theorem 4.4]{CHQ16}.
 We compare these two results below.